 In addition to the relief from the point of view of personal income tax, AmCham deems it necessary to examine the possibility of relief in terms of deductions at source and mandatory insurance contributions.
+Given that some employees are already exempt from paying income tax (and surcharges), changes only to the tax system will not affect the lowest wages.
+Taking this into account, it is only by reducing contributions that labor cost relief can be achieved at all salary levels.

-At the same time, we are keeping in mind the current situation where funds collected through contributions are insufficient for the pension and healthcare system needs and are financed using state budget funds raised through taxation instead.
+At the same time, AmCham is keeping in mind the current situation where funds collected through contributions are insufficient for the pension and healthcare system needs and are financed using state budget funds raised through taxation instead.

-In this respect, we understand that a momentary reduction of the general rate of contribution over a short term is not realistic (even though we think it must also be reduced over a realistic period as part of a wider reform of the pension and healthcare system).

-However, we also hold that there are justified reasons to limit payments of the healthcare insurance contribution.
+In this respect, a momentary reduction of the general rate of contribution over a short term is not realistic (even though it would also have to be reduced in the future as part of a wider reform of the pension and healthcare system).
+However, AmCham believes that there are valid reasons for limiting the level of health insurance contributions.

-Namely, unlike pension insurance, for which the contribution liability is calculated up to the maximum monthly and/or annual base (prescribed in the amount of 6 average gross monthly/annual salaries), the above limitation does not exist for the healthcare insurance contribution.
+Namely, unlike pension insurance, for which the contribution liability is calculated up to the maximum monthly and/or annual base (prescribed in the amount of 6 average gross monthly/annual salaries), this limitation does not exist for the healthcare insurance contribution.